ayedo/jooq-modelator/README.md

         // HEALTH CHECK RELATED CONFIGURATION

         // How long to wait in between failed retries.
-In milliseconds. delayMs = 500 // Not required This is the default
+In milliseconds. delayMs = 500 // Not required.
+This is the default

         // How long to maximally wait for the database to react to the healthcheck.
 In milliseconds. maxDurationMs = 20000 // Not required.
 This is the default